richardatval/www.yesproject.org/who-we-are.md

 2. Achieve qualifications and learn new skills
 3. Prepare for work

-The organisations and charities involved in delivering the YES Project are:

-- Voluntary Action LeicesterShire
-- Soft Touch Arts
-- Seed Creativity
-- The Prince's Trust
-- TwentyTwenty
-- The Bridge
-- Flying Fish part of Leicestershire Cares
-- Warwickshire College
-- Bangladesh Youth & Cultural Shomiti

 {% include box.html title="Ready to get started?" buttontext="Get started" url="#" %}